 - Increase your income by asking for a raise or taking on a second job or side hustle.

-If you have a high debt-to-income ratio and need assistance lowering it, EasyKnock is here to help.
-Using our Sell and Stay program, you can sell your house to us and get the funds you need.
+Learn how to get a loan with high debt-to-income ratio but decide to pursue loan alternatives, a sale-leaseback could be a good fit for you.
+Through these programs, you can sell your house to us and get the funds you need.
 The best part is that you don’t have to move!
 Instead, you get to stay as long as you want—you simply pay rent as a tenant.
 Should you decide to repurchase your home in the future, you can.

 If you need money for any reason, but a high debt-to-income ratio is keeping you from getting a loan, there are options available.
-Talk to a financial expert about how to improve your debt-to-income ratio and contact EasyKnock for more information about our Sell and Stay program and learn how we can help you achieve your financial goals.
+Talk to a financial expert about how to improve your debt-to-income ratio and contact EasyKnock for more information about how our Sell & Stay program can help you achieve your financial goals.